CSC-CLU/VEXnetDriver/README.md

 ## How to use
 The driver is in early development and is currently incomplete.
-Initial testing with sending single controller packets have succeeded.
+Initial testing with sending and receiving packets have succeeded.
+It should be possible to fully emulate the VEX partner controller at this stage.

 ## External Documentation
 ### VEX Packet Protocol